 Q: Is space limited?

 A: Yes, we have a cap of 500 students live.
 Typically this is enough space for everyone who wishes to attend live.
 It will be a first come first serve for the live streams.
-If you can't make the live stream, you will be able to watch the replay on YouTube.
+If you can't make the live stream, you can watch the replay on YouTube.